vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Cancel starting of containers that are configured to be started automatically and are left in the start queue.

+`pool set parallel-start` *name* *n*
+  Configure how many containers should be started simultaneously by auto-start on pool import.
+Defaults to *2*.

+  The default value is suitable for HDD-based zpools.
+For SSD zpools, you might want to increase the value together with `parallel-stop`, as the storage won't be a bottleneck.

+`pool unset parallel-start` *name*
+  Reset `parallel-start` to the default value.

+`pool set parallel-stop` *name* *n*
+  Configure how many containers should be stopped simultaneously on pool export, usually via `osctl shutdown`.
+Defaults to *4*.

+`pool unset parallel-stop` *name*
+  Reset `parallel-stop` to the default value.

 `user new` *options* *name*
   Create a new user with user namespace configuration.